 - Why do you want this site?

-- What user demographic will the website target?
+- What user demographics will the website target?

-- Which direction you want your company go towards?
+- Which direction do you want your company to go towards?

 And more website-specific questions such as what special features will be included in the website (newsletter, blog, video streaming, online store etc.)

 So while this is not, strictly speaking, a web design contract, it’s still something which is going to make your contract much easier to agree to.